Wisłoka Dębica: Supporters

-Wisłoka's soccer team throughout the history
+History

 First years

-During the first decades of Wisłoka's existence, its soccer players did not manage to achieve anything worth mentioning.
+During the first decades of Wisłoka's existence, its football players did not manage to achieve anything worth mentioning.
 In the 1920s and 1930s the team would play games against sides from Tarnów, Mielec, Rzeszów or Jasło.
 In the early 1930s, one of the best teams in Poland – Cracovia, came to Dębica for a friendly game.
-Players from Kraków did not treat this match seriously, thus white-green boys managed to tie against the famous rival.
+Players from Kraków did not treat this match seriously, as Wisłoka managed to tie against the famous rival.
 However, first 50 years of club's existence can be summarized as not very impressive.
-The most successful were late 1920s, when Wisłoka played in the regional B-Class of Tarnów, which is the equivalent of today's Third Division.
+The most successful were late 1920s, when Wisłoka played in the regional B-Class of Tarnów, which is the equivalent of today's third division.

 First successes in soccer came in the late 50s.
-Firstly, in 1957, now non-existent team Stal Dębica was promoted to the 3rd Division (however – just for one year).
-Four years later Stal merged with Wisłoka and in June 1963 the much stronger team emerged, that won games in Rzeszów's regional league, advancing six points before Czuwaj Przemysl.
-Then, in the play-offs for the national Third Division, Wisłoka came out as the 3rd team and did not manage to get promotion.
-Dębica's side opponents were: Victoria Jaworzno, Star Starachowice, Orzeł Rapid (which later became GKS Katowice) and Górnik Sosnowiec.
+Firstly, in 1957, now non-existent team Stal Dębica was promoted to the third division for one year.
+Four years later, Stal merged with Wisłoka, and in June 1963 the much stronger team emerged, that won games in Rzeszów's regional league, advancing six points before Czuwaj Przemysl.
+Then, in the play-offs for the national third division, Wisłoka came out as the third team and did not manage to earn promotion.
+Dębica's opponents included Victoria Jaworzno, Star Starachowice, Orzeł Rapid (which later became GKS Katowice) and Górnik Sosnowiec.
 In the mid-60s, favorite player of Wisłoka's supporters was the top-scorer Jerzy Maślanka.
-Even though he studied in Rzeszów, he always had enough time to come to Dębica and put on white-green jersey.
-In 1966 Wisłoka's officials bought a veteran, but otherwise very experienced and key midfield player – Ludwik Poświat, who, as a 17-year-old, talented teenager, had won the Championships of Poland (in 1948, with Cracovia).
+Even though he studied in Rzeszów, he always had enough time to come to Dębica and put on the white-green jersey.
+In 1966, Wisłoka's officials brought in a veteran midfielder Ludwik Poświat, who, as a 17-year-old, talented teenager, had won the Championships of Poland (in 1948, with Cracovia).
 He finished his career in 1972 and remained in Dębica, becoming a trainer of youth teams.
 Poświat died in 1976.

-In the season 1966–67, the team was expected to advance to the Third Division.
+In the 1966–67 season, the team was expected to advance to the third tier.
 Wisłoka managed to do so, but not without problems.
 After fall season, Wisłoka was second, behind the reserve team of Stal Rzeszów.
-In the spring of 1967, the white-green, whose strength was improved by some new players, did not lose 12 consecutive games and won promotion.
+In the spring of 1967, they kept a streak of 12 consecutive games without a loss and won promotion.